Borinith/MastersThesis/README.md

 # README #

-This is my master's thesis.
+This is my master's final qualifying work.